 We are an integrated, growth-oriented energy services company focused on providing products and services to enable the exploration and development of North American onshore unconventional oil and natural gas reserve as well as the construction and repair of the electric grid for private utilities, public investor-owned utilities and co-operative utilities through our infrastructure services businesses.
 Our primary business objective is to grow our operations and create value for stockholders through organic growth opportunities and accretive acquisitions.
 Our suite of services includes well completion services, infrastructure services, natural sand proppant services, drilling services and other services.
 Our well completion services division provides hydraulic fracturing, sand hauling and water transfer services.
-Our infrastructure services division provides engineering, design, construction, upgrade, maintenance and repair services division currently provides rental equipment, such as mud motors and operational tools, for both vertical and horizontal drilling.
-In addition to these services we offer play a critical role in increasing the ultimate recovery and present value of production streams from unconventional resources as well as in maintaining and improving electrical infrastructure.
+Our infrastructure services division provides engineering, design, construction, upgrade, maintenance and repair services to the electrical infrastructure industry.
+Our natural sand proppant services division mines, processes and sells natural sand proppant used for hydraulic fracturing.
+Our drilling services division currently provides rental equipment, such as mud motors and operational tools, for both vertical and horizontal drilling.
+In addition to these service divisions, we also provide aviation services we offer play a critical role in increasing the ultimate recovery and present value of production streams from unconventional resources as well as in maintaining and improving electrical infrastructure.
 Our complementary suite of services provides us with the opportunity to cross-sell our services and expand our customer base and geographic positioning.